 Traditions of Latvian cuisine are not only preserved in the traditional ways of cooking but also take on a new form in modern cuisine.
 The use of local flavours and products is becoming increasingly important in Latvia.

 The Chef’s House in Līgatne (Līgatnes Pavāru māja) is the right stop for anyone, who is willing to enjoy the local flavours, local products and forest delicacies in an exquisite menu.
 In this restaurant, the closeness of nature can not only be tasted on the plate, it can also be felt in the restaurant itself – it is located outside large cities and is surrounded by nature.

 ČAU pizzeria is tasty proof of the fact that such a common and worldly dish as pizza can be prepared with Latvian flavours.
 It is a green-minded pizzeria that serves fresh, seasonal foods prepared from local ingredients.
-As the owners of the pizzeria say themselves: “With our approach to work, we are a good example that “fast food” can also be high quality, healthy and rich in local flavours.”
+As the pizzeria owners say, “With our approach to work, we are a good example that “fast food” can also be high quality, healthy and rich in local flavours.”

-Latvian flavours can not only be enjoyed on a plate, but also in drinks at the cocktail bar Gimlet Nordic, where lime is replaced by quince and where seasonal natural delicacies such as nettles, green peas, pine cones, local honey and other riches of nature are served in cocktails.
+Latvian flavours can be enjoyed not only on a plate but also in drinks at the cocktail bar Gimlet Nordic, where lime is replaced by quince and seasonal natural delicacies such as nettles and green peas, and pine cones, local honey and other riches of nature are served in cocktails.